percona/pxb-docs/docs/installation/docker.md

 As soon as Percona Server for MySQL runs, add some data to it.
 Now, you are ready to make backups with Percona XtraBackup.

-**Important**
+!!! important

-> When running Percona XtraBackup from a container and connecting to a
-> MySQLserver container, we recommend using the –user root option in the
+    When running Percona XtraBackup from a container and connecting to a MySQLserver container, we recommend using the –user root option in the Docker command.
-> Docker command.

 ## Creating a Docker container from Percona XtraBackup image